 Little Chalfont is a thriving community between Amersham and Chorleywood and, with its excellent rail service (Metropolitan tube and Chilterns Railway), is ideal as starting off or finishing point to take advantage of exploring the surrounding area – most of which is an area of outstanding natural beauty.

 The station is right in the centre of the village and yards away from a recently refurbished village pub, 3 restaurants (including tapas) and several coffee/food outlets.
 Also within the centre of the village is the award winning Community Library – one of the first in the country and a model that has attracted the Queens Award for Voluntary Service.
 Close by is the Little Chalfont Nature Park a ‘hidden gem in the Chilterns’ which conserves a special meadow and semi-natural ancient woodland, yet a welcoming and tranquil park for visitors of all ages.
+A six mile walk from Little Chalfont to Chesham takes you through fields and woods and passed the River Chess.

 By Rail & Tube – to Chalfont and Latimer Station